 Google Cloud DLP

-Google Cloud DLP integrates seamlessly with Google Cloud services for effective content inspection.
-With this in mind, Google Cloud DLP is particularly suited for businesses that already use the Google Cloud ecosystem.
+Google Cloud DLP integrates smoothly with Google Cloud services for effective content inspection.
+It's particularly suited for businesses that already use the Google Cloud ecosystem.

 Pros: